 While no new rules were created in that effort, existing rules were given appropriate interpretations under the Maltese crypto tax laws in the context of each DLT asset class.

-This is due to the fact that Malta does not place taxes on foreign capital gains, and the Malta crypto-friendly approach is to treat cryptocurrency gains under the unified regulations of the Income Tax Act.
+This is due to the fact that Malta does not place taxes on foreign capital gains, and the Malta crypto-friendly approach is to treat cryptocurrency gains under the unified regulations of the act of income tax.
 Crypto profits derived out of regular transactions of securities, however, will be subject to tax on the condition that the assets are sited in Malta.

 While Malta is considered a pioneer in the crypto sphere, it is not the only crypto-friendly nation around the world.
 Cryptocurrency is fast becoming the most flexible and convenient form of monetary transactions, and even though governments worldwide were initially skeptical of using it because of its anonymity, some nations have already started adopting it into their economies.